ovh/docs/pages/cloud/storage/object_storage/s3_bucket_acl/guide.en-au.md

-To change the ACL, you can call the put-bucket-acl endpoint by using the AWs cli:
+To change the ACL, you can call the `put-bucket-acl` endpoint by using the AWS cli:

 ```bash
 $ aws s3api put-bucket-acl --bucket acl-bucket --grant-write id=po-training:user-yyyyyyyyyy
 ```

-Here, we change the ACL to give account user "user-yyyyyyyyyy", the permission to write in the bucket.
+Here, we change the ACL to give account user "user-yyyyyyyyyy" the permission to write in the bucket.

-Agian, to verifiy that ACL are set correctly
+Again, to verify that ACL are set correctly:

 ```bash
 $ aws s3api get-bucket-acl --bucket my-bucket
 ```

 ```json
 {
     "Owner": {